ZengYuni/UAVData/README.md

 # UAVData

-UAVData: A dataset for detecting UAVs
+UAVData: A Dataset for Unmanned Aerial Vehicle Vision Detection.

 The dataset and code will be released when the paper is public.